Liberias Football Superstar President Runs For Re-election - UrduPoint

 The former international footballer came to power promising to create jobs and invest in education, but critics say he has failed to keep his pledges.

-The authorities have vowed to track down troublemakers and the National Electoral Commission is seeking to reassure people it can organise fair and credible polls.
+The national electoral commission is seeking to reassure people it can organise fair and credible polls.

 "Everything's ready...
 We anticipate that all should go well," said commission chairperson Davidetta Browne-Lansanah.